 “Norma is 30 years deep here in Oklahoma.
 She has been fighting for people… year after year, being the eternal optimist.
 Every time anyone is feeling down and like it’s a lost cause, she is the cheerleader who says we still have a chance and we can do this,” said Isaac Caviness, a co-founder of Green the Vote, an organization that worked to support the passage of SQ 788.
 Caviness’s business, Okie Express Transport and Sales, is the exclusive distributor of Herblix products, including Norma’s Dream.

 Sapp is largely regarded as the mother of Oklahoma’s cannabis community.
-When she started Oklahoma NORML in 1984, it was just her.
+When she helped start Oklahoma NORML in 1984, it was just her.
 She had moved to rural Norman and had just started farming as she was learning about all the things that could be done with the hemp crop.
 She started holding “Free Breakfast for Farmers” events at a local cafe where she showed the movie Hemp for Victory.
 Over the years she has advocated for all of the state’s drug war victims and continued to bring the community together around any petition to improve state or local cannabis regulations.

 “None of us would be here today if it was not for Norma Sapp.
 She is so selfless, she does all of this without any expectation of wealth, glory, fame or compensation,” says Fougère.